swt30/waterworlds-paper/waterworlds.md

 ---
 # Document properties
-title: "In hot water: Effects of temperature-dependent interiors on the radii of water-rich super-Earths"
+title: "In hot water: effects of temperature-dependent interiors on the radii of water-rich super-earths"
-short-title: Thermal effects in super-Earth interiors
+short-title: Thermal effects in super-earth interiors
 author:
-    - name: Scott Thomas
+    - name: Scott W. Thomas
     - name: Nikku Madhusudhan
       affiliation: |
           Institute of Astronomy,